talkable/talkable-docs/source/custom_integration/chatgpt_text_generation.rst

 ChatGPT AI Text Generation
 ==========================

-With this integration, Talkable utilizes OpenAI's ChatGPT API to generate custom AI-driven text for AD notes or other campaign-specific purposes.
+With this integration, Talkable utilizes OpenAI's ChatGPT API to generate custom AI-driven text for Advocate's sharing message or other campaign-specific purposes.

 **Contact us**